 An AP that transmits a Multi-STA BlockAck frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the Multi-STA BlockAck frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.

-An HE STA that transmits a Multi-TID BlockAckReq frame shall contain the TID Values of the Per TID Info subfields of the BAR Information field of the Multi-TID BlockAckReq frame for the MPDUs of which TIDs correspond to AC that has the same or higher priority than(#16495) the primary AC, except if(#15314) the Multi-TID BlockAckReq frame is carried in an HE TB PPDU in which case the HE STA contains the TID Values of the Per TID Info subfields of the BAR Information field of the Multi-TID BlockAckReq frame for the MPDUs of which TIDs correspond to any AC.
+(#16942)When an HE STA transmits a Multi-TID BlockAckReq using a PPDU format other than HE TB PPDU, then the HE STA shall set the TID values of the Per TID Info subfields of the BAR Information field of the Multi-TID BlockAckReq frame, to the TIDs correspond to AC that has the same or higher priority than the primary AC.
+When an HE STA transmits a Multi-TID BlockAckReq using a PPDU format using HE TB PPDU, then the HE STA may set the TID values of the Per TID Info subfields of the BAR Information field of the Multi-TID BlockAckReq frame to a TID that corresponds to any AC.

-An HE STA that transmits a BlockAckReq frame carried in an HE TB PPDU contains the TID Values of the Per TID Info subfields of the BAR Information field of the BlockAckReq frame for the MPDUs of which TIDs correspond to any AC.
+(#16941) When an HE STA transmits a BlockAckReq frame using an HE TB PPDU, the STA may set the TID value of the Per TID Info subfields of the BAR Information field of the BlockAckReq frame to a TID that corresponds to any AC.

 Acknowledgment context in a Multi-STA BlockAck frame